SILVER JUBILEE CELEBRATION 1935

 The Shrine, commemorating Effingham servicemen who fell in the Great War, is marked here by a red dot near the entrance from Church Street (‘Upper Street’ on the map) into St Lawrence churchyard.

 The house coloured deep blue near the bottom of the map is Yew Tree House, the home of Mrs Nina (née Lambert) MacNair.
-Her lawn, where she carried out the judging of the children’s Fancy Dress competition, may have been the area coloured light blue at the back of the house.
-Her lawn may also have extended over the plot numbered 199b; our knowledge of who owned which plots in this era is very incomplete.
+Her rear lawn, where she carried out the judging of the children’s Fancy Dress competition, must have included at least the area coloured light blue and perhaps also extended over the plot numbered 199b.
+Beyond the latter was a larger area (plot 192a) containing a tennis court.

 There are other issues relating to the location of the Fete Ground and to the names attributed to it.
 These are discussed on a separate page on this website bearing the title ‘Madge’s Field‘.